Open-Attestation/token-registry-subgraph/README.md

 The subgraph for the OpenAttestation [Token Registry](https://github.com/Open-Attestation/token-registry) contracts.

-> ⚠️ Note that this subgraph is currently implemented to work only with the latest [beta](https://github.com/Open-Attestation/token-registry/tree/beta) version of the Token Registry contracts.

 This subgraph allows anyone to easily query the network for information about the records from and create opportunities for applications to build on top of your Token Registry contracts.

 ## Table of Contents